jrochkind/ipaddr_range_set/README.md

     range.include?
 IPAddr.new('220.1.10.5')

 `#include?` is aliased as `#===` so you can easily use it in `case/when`.

+### Immutable, but create new with union of existing

 IPAddrRangeSets are immutable, but you can create new ones combining existing
 ranges: